micro-community/micro-docs/roadmap/README.md

 ## Roadmap

 This is a high level overview for the open source.
+See [m3o/dev](https://github.com/m3o/dev) for further info.

 - [X] consolidate all libraries into go-micro
 - [X] gRPC API for the micro proxy